echkode/PhantomBrigadeMod_Fixes/README.md

 ## DataContainerPartPreset.SortGenSteps

 Remove nulls from GenSteps list after sorting.
 This also changes the sorting comparison function (`CompareGenStepsForSorting`) so that nulls sort to the end of the list.
 This way removing the nulls is a quick operation because it's just removing elements from the end of the list.
 That avoids the copying that's done when removing an element from the front.

+## InputCombatWaitDrawingUtility.AttemptFinish

+Wait actions have the same issue as run actions in that they can be placed after the max time placement in a round.
+Similar to run actions, this has the potential to cause the game to exit unexpectedly if such a wait action is placed and prior actions are dragged.

 ## PathUtility.TrimPastMovement